cligpt/shai/README.md

 ## Introduction

-*shai* is the shell with AI written in Go.
+*shai* is a shell with AI written in Go.